gewenyu99/playing-with-snakes/README.md

 Yeet coding

-This is where I leet code and practice random stuff.
+This is where I leet code and practice random stuff, cause I write garbage code :').

 I've done a total of: 21 yeet codes so far.

+I try to target the "hard" questions on leetcode, to practice stuff that my Data and Algo courses don't do a justice to cover.

 The list is as follows:\
 add_carry -> Python \